Is Tuberculosis Curable? Treatment & Recovery Time

 A person with tuberculosis is no longer considered to be contagious 15 to 30 days after starting treatment, meaning it is no longer necessary to remain in isolation after this time.

-Symptoms usually improve after the second month of treatment, however it is critical to continue the course of antibiotics until lab tests are negative or your doctor suspends treatment.
+Symptoms usually improve after the second month of treatment, however it is critical to continue the course of antibiotics until lab tests are negative or your provider suspends treatment.

-In the case of extrapulmonary tuberculosis (EPTB), in which bacteria reach other parts of the body like the intestines or the bones, the individual is not considered to be contagious and does not need to be isolated while undergoing treatment.
+When tuberculosis affects other parts of the body, such as the intestines or bones (extrapulmonary tuberculosis, or EPTB), the person is generally not considered contagious and does not need to be isolated during treatment.

 Vaccine recommendations

-While common in other countries, the tuberculosis vaccine is not generally used in the United States.
+According to the CDC, the BCG vaccine for tuberculosis is not generally used in the United States, although it is common in other countries.
 It is only recommended in specific situations and in consultation with a tuberculosis or infectious disease expert.
 Make sure to talk to your healthcare provider if you have any concerns.

-The tuberculosis (TB) vaccine can cause false positives on a TB test, so make sure to tell your healthcare provider if you or your child has been previously vaccinated.
-The TB vaccine can protect against more serious forms of active TB disease and its effects wear off over time.
+The BCG vaccine helps protect children against severe forms of active TB disease and its effects wear off over time.
+The vaccine can also cause false positives on a TB test, so make sure to tell your healthcare provider if you or your child has been previously vaccinated.